Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 compile errors are great and getting better all the time; I've almost never found myself confused by one.
 I've been stuck on nightly for a while now but I'm one unstable feature away from stable (`retain_hash_collection`).
-Nightly breakages have been rare, though, and when it has happened `rustup` makes it easy to rollback.
-I've managed to keep unsafe code to a minimum; the only exceptions currently are:
+Even so, nightly breakages have been rare, and when it has happened `rustup` makes it easy to rollback.
+I've managed to keep unsafe code to a minimum, with the only exceptions currently being:

-* Accessing components outside the ecs.
+* Accessing components outside the ECS

     I'm using my own currently but using [specs][specs] could solve this.
 (I started around the time